 For myself, I don’t particularly agree with that.
 Because while focusing too much on our desires can be problematic, sometimes our deepest desires can bring a sense of inner calm.

-Desiring close relationships with family, friends, and a significant other, or wanting to achieve something that’s dream in life.
+Desiring close relationships with family, friends, and a significant other, or wanting to achieve something that’s a dream in life.

 What peaceful quotes do you know?

-With so many different religions in the world I probably left out a lot of wise words about finding serenity.
+With so many different inspiring sayings in the world I probably left out a lot of wise words about finding serenity.

-I hope these quotes inspired you to live in a way that helps you to feel most at peace with yourself as well.
+I hope these quotes inspired you to live in a way that helps you to feel tranquility within yourself as well.